hearsay316/citeproc-js-docs/csl-m/index.rst

 =======================================================

-The ``first-container-reference-note-number`` has a value only on items for which tracking has been enable via the ``track-container-items`` attribute on ``cs:style`` or implicitly by the ``consolidate-containers`` attribute on ``cs:bibliography``.
+The ``first-container-reference-note-number`` has a value only on items for which tracking has been enable via the ``track-containers`` attribute on ``cs:style`` or implicitly by the ``consolidate-containers`` attribute on ``cs:bibliography``.
 Its value is the first note number citing to the same container as the current item.